This topic covers the commands and options supported by the Postman CLI.

 postman api lint my-definition-file.json

-You can publish API versions from the command line with the Postman CLI.
+You can publish API versions in the Postman API Builder from the command line with the Postman CLI.
 Use the Postman CLI to automate the API version publishing process.

 When publishing an API that’s linked with Git, you must enter the command from inside the local Git repo.
 Also, you must provide paths to the schema directory and collection paths instead of IDs.